Basiliscus (lizard): Running on water

+Sailfin lizards and a few species of anole lizards can also run on water.

 Other defense mechanisms

 Basilisks can burrow into sand to hide from predators; a ring of muscles around both nostrils prevents sand from entering the nose.

 Habitat and geographic range

 Basilisks are abundant in the tropical rain forests of Central and South America, from southern Mexico to Ecuador and Venezuela.

 Invasive species

 The species Basiliscus vittatus (brown basilisk) has been introduced to Florida.
 It has adapted to the colder winters by burrowing into leaf litter for warmth.
 Current reports sight the brown basilisk as far north as Fort Pierce, on the state's East Coast, where small groups have crept up the North Fork of the Saint Lucie River.
 Mainly it has been seen in Boca Raton and other cities in Palm Beach County. as seen in this photo taken in West Palm Beach, Florida.